 Where To Stay In Porto City Centre?

-So, carrying on from our previous two questions, you have decided you want to spend your trip in the city centre but aren’t sure on the exact spot.
+So, carrying on from our previous two questions, you have decided you want to spend your trip in the central Porto but aren’t sure on the exact spot.
 Well, in that case, I would have to recommend the Maison Albar Hotels Le Monumental.

-An exquisite, 5-star hotel, with an “exceptional” 9.5/10 rating on booking.com, it is located right at the heart of the district, just off of the city’s most famous square, Avenida Dos Aliados, near one of its most famous and popular streets, Rua De Santa Catrina, surrounded by many of the most iconic attractions the city has to offer.
+This exquisite, 5-star hotel is located right at the heart of the district, just off of the city’s most famous square, Avenida Dos Aliados, near one of its most famous and popular streets, Rua De Santa Catrina, surrounded by many of the most iconic attractions the city has to offer.
+The property has 2 restaurants, a bar, an indoor pool and a Spa & Wellness Centre.

 If you want to be in the thick of it, with everything close by, in luxurious accommodation, this is a place sure to meet all your needs.